Application & Selection Process

-You can apply for the 2020 Commission if you meet the minimum eligibility requirements:
+Californians were able to apply for the 2020 Commission if they meet the minimum eligibility requirements:

 - Have been registered without a, or "independent" of any, political party (decline-to-state or no party preference) or registered with the same political party since July 1, 2015; and

-- Voted in at least two of the last three statewide elections.
+- Voted in at least two of the last three statewide general elections.